kungfoo/falcon-bms-callbacker/README.md

 Hell, we could even build a customizable BMS button box mobile app with it.

+## How do I run this?

+- Download the latest release from here: https://github.com/kungfoo/falcon-bms-callbacker/releases
+- Unzip it anywhere on your machine.
+- Run it.
+Windows will probably ask for your permission to connect to the network.

 ## What about when I change the key bindings?